Section 60 Of Companies Act 2013: Publication Of Share Capital

 4. Negative Impact on Reputation and Investor Confidence

-Failure to comply with Section 60 may result in loss of market reputation, negatively impacting investor confidence, future fund-raising efforts, and possible withdrawal of investments.
+Failure to comply with Section 60 may result in a loss of market reputation, negatively impacting investor confidence, future fundraising efforts, and potentially leading to the withdrawal of investments.

 5. Penalties for Directors and Officers